rapiddweller/rapiddweller-benerator-ce/doc/component_reference.md

 ## EntitySources (Importers)

-benerator provides the following implementations of the EntitySource interface:
+Benerator provides the following implementations of the EntitySource interface:

 ### DbUnitEntitySource